 Generous support of Step-Up’s Board of Directors

 Also, a special thanks to the Friends of Step-Up that have participated in packet parties, fundraisers and those who have generously supported our programs through donations, etc.

 HIV PREVENTION SERVICES

-The primary goals of this program is to reduce the risk of transmission of HIV.
-Step-Up addresses both prevention for negative individuals as well prevention for positives.
+The primary goal of this program is to reduce the risk of transmission of HIV.
+Step-Up addresses both prevention for HIV negative individuals as well as prevention for people living with HIV.
 Components of the program include:

 Targeted HIV testing in bars, bathhouses, recently incarcerated individuals.
 Testing is also done at Step-Up’s office by appointment and at selected community events.
 Step-Up testers use rapid testing, which provides results while the client waits.
 Please check Step-Up’s calendar for testing times and locations.